setaman/vue-ellipse-progress/README.md

   - `top`: the progress line is aligned at the top of the empty line
   <img width="100" height="35" src="https://github.com/setaman/Bilder/blob/master/ellipse-top.png">

-- `offset`: is any negative or positive number and defines the distance between the progress and empty lines.
+- `offset`: is any negative or positive Number and defines the distance between the progress and empty lines.
 It can be **only** combined with the `in` and `out` modes

 ###### Example: 📜